 It’s easy to make the case that passwords carry more risk than benefit.
 So in exchange for flawed security, companies are paying a high price on two fronts: costly breaches and customer loss.
 Mastercard data shows 33% of online sales are abandoned at checkout when consumers forget their passwords.
 Other consumer surveys reveal more than half would rather leave a website than reset their logins.
 It shows how much a simple password-related issue can impact your business.

 There’s no need to sacrifice the customer’s identity experience on the altar of broken security.
 We now have the technology to eliminate passwords completely.
 Passwordless authentication minimizes the risks, friction and costs—improving the identity experience while fortifying security.

 FIDO2 (Fast ID Online) authentication, the second generation of open standard protocols from the FIDO Alliance, enables us to more easily and securely replace password logins with biometric authentication (FaceID and fingerprint scans).
 Fast and simple validation gives customers quick and seamless access to their accounts, websites, apps or call centers.

-Transmit Security BindID is the industry’s only app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
+The Transmit Security passwordless customer authentication service is the industry’s first app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
 Strong FIDO2 biometric authentication resolves the security-versus-experience conundrum.
-Instead of using multiple tools to validate users at multiple layers, BindID authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.
+Instead of using multiple tools to validate users at multiple layers, Transmit Security authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.